hpc-carpentry/hpc-chapel/_episodes/01-intro.md

 - "Write and execute our first chapel program."
 keypoints:
 - "Chapel is a compiled language - any programs we make must be compiled with `chpl`."
-- "The `--fast` flag instructs the Chapel compiler to optimize our code."
+- "The `--fast` flag instructs the Chapel compiler to optimise our code."
 - "The `-o` flag tells the compiler what to name our output (otherwise it gets named `a.out`)"
 ---

 **_Chapel_** is a modern programming language, developed by _Cray Inc._, that supports HPC via high-level abstractions for data parallelism and task parallelism.
 These abstractions allow the users to express parallel codes in a natural, almost intuitive, manner.
 In contrast with other high-level parallel languages, however, Chapel was designed around a _multi-resolution_ philosophy.
-This means that users can incrementally add more detail to their original code prototype, to optimize it to a particular computer as closely as required.
+This means that users can incrementally add more detail to their original code prototype, to optimise it to a particular computer as closely as required.

-In a nutshell, with Chapel we can write parallel code with the simplicity and readability of scripting languages such as Python or Matlab, but achieving performance comparable to compiled languages like C or Fortran (+ traditional parallel libraries such as MPI or openMP).
+In a nutshell, with Chapel we can write parallel code with the simplicity and readability of scripting languages such as Python or MATLAB, but achieving performance comparable to compiled languages like C or Fortran (+ traditional parallel libraries such as MPI or OpenMP).

 In this lesson we will learn the basic elements and syntax of the language; then we will study **_task parallelism_**, the first level of parallelism in Chapel, and finally we will use parallel data structures and **_data parallelism_**, which is the higher level of abstraction, in parallel programming, offered by Chapel.